asharirfan/inspiry-stripe-payments/README.txt

 # Inspiry Stripe Payments
-Contributors: mrasharirfan
+Contributors: inspirythemes, mrasharirfan, saqibsarwar
+Tags: stripe, inspiry, payments, checkout
-Tags: E-commerce, Payments, Stripe, Stripe Checkout Requires at least: 4.7
+Requires at least: 4.7
-Tested up to: 4.7
+Tested up to: 4.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple, light weight plugin to add stripe payment system to your WordPress site using a simple shortcode.
+A lightweight plugin to add stripe payments support to real estate themes by Inspiry Themes.

 == Description ==

-This plugin provides a simple way to introduce stripe checkout payment system in your WordPress site using shortcode.
+This plugin can also be used with any other WordPress website to add stripe payments using easy to use shortcodes.

 For shortcode details, please consult the documentation below.

 ### Features

+* Add Stripe payment support for real estate themes by [Inspiry Themes](https://inspirythemes.com)
-* Easily add Stripe Checkout Button to any post type using simple shortcode.
+* Easily add Stripe payment button in your posts or pages using simple shortcode.
-* Add Stripe Checkout to Real Homes theme by [Inspiry Themes](https://inspirythemes.com)

 ### Documentation